gentoo-golang-dist/zabbix-agent2-plugin-mssql/docker/README.md

 ## Overview 📖

-This Docker Compose setup is designed to facilitate the development and testing of a Zabbix Agent 2 plugin for Microsoft SQL Server (MSSQL).
+This Docker Compose setup is designed to facilitate the development and testing of a Zabbix agent 2 plugin for Microsoft SQL Server (MSSQL).
 It automates the deployment of multiple service containers to create a ready-made environment that enables developers to test the MSSQL plugin across different versions of the MSSQL server.